riodda/alpaca-trading-bot/README.md

 If `"action": "sell"` with `"qty":` >0 in case of a long position the position size will be reduced by the amount of qty, if the long position is smaller than qty bot will create a short position by the difference.

-If `"action": "sell"` `with "qty":` >0 and no long position present the system will open a short position.
+If `"action": "sell"` `with "qty":` >0 and no long position present nothing will happen.

 Due to the wellknown Tradingview misfire problem on alerts DO NOT USE IT FOR LIVE TRADING.